 “The change in feed was a massive influence and by the time we went to Badminton, Smurf was not only feeling very well but also looking well and we finished in the top half with a fabulous clear cross country.

 “Since then he has gained much more confidence and has been consistent at competing BE100 level and British Showjumping.
 He is currently in first place in the Cumbrian BE100 leader board which is very exciting.
+On other sports related article about scuba diving you can visit freediving scuba mask for some accessories.

 “The improvement has continues with Smurf and at Shelford Manor 2 for the BE100 Regional Final, he did a lovely test and was one of only a few double clears to finish second which successfully qualified him for the Mitsubishi Motors Club in 2018.